Reporting Research Misconduct

 The UReport provides a way for University community members to report violations of rules, regulations and policies.
 The report can be made anonymously.
 Or, you may report to the appropriate regulatory committee or research office, as described in the administrative procedure on Preparing and Submitting a Report of a Research Compliance Concern.

 - Preparing and Submitting a Report of a Research Compliance Concern

 - For-Cause Investigations Related to Research Compliance Concerns

 Other Types of Misconduct

-For situations excluding research misconduct or research compliance violations that you believe violate a law, regulation, government contract or grant requirement, or U of M policy see the Office of Institutional Compliance for a list of reporting options, including via UReport.
+For situations excluding research misconduct or research compliance violations that you believe violate a law, regulation, government contract or grant requirement, or UMN policy see the Office of Institutional Compliance for a list of reporting options, including via UReport.